-The Online Diploma in Multilateral Diplomacy offers a unique opportunity for both students wanting to pursue a career in international relations, and professionals working in international and regional organizations, as well as governmental and non-governmental institutions, to expand their knowledge on international affairs and strengthen their capacities in the field of multilateral diplomacy.
-All courses build on UNITAR’s wealth of experience in designing and implementing training workshops on diplomacy and multilateral affairs at the country and regional levels.
+The Online Diploma in Multilateral Diplomacy offers a unique opportunity for students wanting to pursue a career in international relations, professionals working in international and regional organizations, as well as governmental and non-governmental institutions, to expand their knowledge on international affairs and strengthen their capacities in the field of multilateral diplomacy.
+All e-Learning courses are built on UNITAR’s wealth of experience in designing and implementing training workshops on diplomacy and multilateral affairs.
+We offer a 25% discount for group bookings (10+).
+Please don't hesitate to contact mdp-elearning@unitar.org for further information.

-The Diploma is offered entirely online, and designed for government officials, diplomats, private sector specialists, practitioners in the international arena, or academics.
+The Diploma is offered entirely online, and is designed for a wide range of professionals including government officials, diplomats, private sector specialists, practitioners in the international arena, academics, and other stakeholders.

-In order to be awarded the Online Diploma, participants are required to participate and successfully complete 4 out of the following courses offered by UNITAR’s Multilateral Diplomacy Programme Unit.
+In order to be awarded the Online Diploma, participants are required to successfully complete 4 out of the following e-Learning courses offered by UNITAR’s Multilateral Diplomacy Programme Unit, as well as submit a valid research paper before the final deadline.
 The e-Learning courses the students can choose from are:

 • Fees: 2,600 USD